 This quick and easy baked salmon recipe is modeled after a dish my mom orders at a local Mexican restaurant.
 I haven’t had this particular salmon dish myself (yet), but the run-down of flavors sounded so great that I happily started experimenting with them at home.

 This baked salmon recipe all starts with the seasonings!
 Cumin, chili powder, and paprika bring a warm southwestern flavor, along with oregano, cayenne, salt, and pepper.
-One-eighth teaspoon of ground cayenne pepper brings a fairly mild amount of heat if you’re concerned about this baked chili lime salmon being too spicy.
+One-eighth teaspoon of ground cayenne pepper brings a fairly mild amount of heat if you’re concerned about this salmon being too spicy.